buren/git-story/README.md

         git dev <branch_name>
         git dev <branch_name> <base_branch>
 this will create a new branch <branch_name> based of master or specified <base_branch>.
 If the branch exists on remote pull the latest changes.
 Ensures the uniqueness of branch name at remote.
-Pushes the newly created branch to remote.
+Pushes the created branch to remote.
-If --force is supplied as the second argument no checks are made.
-No checks are made if --force is supplied as the second argument.
 * Commit and sync with repository

         git done <commit_message> <target_branch>